zwbetz-gh/zwbetz/content/_index.md

 ## Work

-I'm a Software Engineer at Sev1Tech (formerly Geocent).
+I'm a Software Developer at Sev1Tech (formerly Geocent).

 I have a B.S. in Information Systems and Decision Sciences from Louisiana State University (but we all know the learning never ends).